 Warranties and Indemnification:Dodgeville School District makes no warranties of any kind, either express or implied, in connection with its provision of access to and use of its computer networks and the Internet provided under this Policy.
 It shall not be responsible for any claims, losses, damages or costs (including attorney's fees) of any kind, suffered directly or indirectly, by any user of their Parent(s) or Guardian(s) arising out of the user's use of its computer networks or the Internet under this Policy.
 By signing this Policy, users are taking full responsibility for their use and the user who is 18 or older, or in the case of a user under 18, the Parent(s) or Guardian(s) are agreeing to indemnify and hold the School, the School District and the Internet Provider that provides the computer and Internet access opportunity to the School District and all of their Administrators, Teachers, and staff harmless from any and all loss, costs, claims or damages resulting from the user's access to its computer network and the Internet, including but not limiting to any fees or charges incurred through purchases of goods or services by the user.
-The use, or if the user is a minor, the user's use of their access to its computer network and the School's initiating an investigation, or a user's use of their access to its computer network and the Internet, whether that use is on a School computer or on another computer outside the School District's Network.
+The use, or if the user is a minor, the user's Parent(s) or Guardian(s) agree to cooperate with the School in the event of the School's initiating an investigation, or a user's use of their access to its computer network and the Internet, whether that use is on a School computer or on another computer outside the School District's Network.